Next Start

 The First NASCAR Race

 The first NASCAR Strictly Stock Series race — the first stock car race officially sanctioned by the company — took place on June 19, 1949, at Charlotte Speedway in North Carolina before a crowd of around 13,000.
-The race was comprised of 200 laps that equated to 150 miles, and cars reached top speeds of around 68 mph.
+The race comprised of 200 laps that equated to 150 miles, and cars reached top speeds of around 68 mph.

 Jim Roper, who entered in a 1949 Lincoln, was awarded first place after Glenn Dunaway was disqualified for having illegal rear springs installed on his 1947 Ford.